 - How far did the water get?
 Did the water reach the walls?
 The ceiling below?
 Did it wick up cabinets and floor boards?

-If you have that information we can give guidance on how much damage you have and whether you may need our services.
-Call us 24/7!
-(952)-473-4837.
+If you have detailed information, we can give guidance on how much damage you have and whether you may need our services.
+Call us 24/7 at 952-473-4837.

 Have A Water Damage Emergency?
 Call (952) 473-4837

 - Remove excess water by mopping and blotting.

 - Wipe excess water from wood furniture after removal of lamps and tabletop items.

 - Remove and prop wet upholstery and cushions.

 - Place aluminum foil or wood blocks between furniture legs and wet carpeting.

 - Turn air conditioning on for maximum drying in summer.